RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Bettercap-Tips.md

 #### Important note.
 This downgrade method was tested only on Kali and Parrot Security Linux.
 If you have another non-Debian based Linux distribution, then keep reading...

-Bettercap was migrated from ruby to go language.
-Last ruby released version was 1.6.2 so it can be installed as ruby gem.
-Just uninstall your bettercap 2.x however: yum, emerge, pacman or whatever package manager depending of your Linux distribution and then execute `gem install bettercap`.
+Bettercap was migrated from _ruby_ to _go_ programming language.
+Last ruby based version was released as _1.6.2_ so it can be installed as ruby gem.
+Just uninstall your bettercap 2.x using yum, emerge, yast, pacman or any package manager depending of your Linux distribution, and then execute `gem install bettercap`.
 This will install the needed 1.6.2 version for `airgeddon`.

 [Bettercap official's page]: https://www.bettercap.org/